Lebowski89/blog/content/posts/Common Tasks - Cloudflare DNS.md

 - cloudflare
 - dns
 - ansible
+menu: common
+weight: 2
-title: Cloudflare DNS
+title: Common Tasks - Cloudflare DNS
 ---

-## Common Tasks: Cloudflare DNS

 One integral time-saving task when spinning up docker services is to add and remove DNS records using the `community.general.coudflare_dns` module: